 To understand the application of Section 3 (Composite Construction) to asset owners, please refer to the section on Composites/Composite Construction contained in the Introduction to this Guidance Statement.
-There are three main points from this discussion: (1) The only required composite(s) for an asset owner is (are) the composite(s) corresponding to the investment mandate of the total fund(s) (If the asset owner has more than one investment mandate, there would be more than one required CFA Institute GIPS Guidance Statement on the Application of the GIPS standards to Asset Owners 14 composite); (2) the asset owner may choose to create additional composites to reflect the performance of portfolio(s) included in the total fund that reflect individual strategies or asset classes, but this is not required; and (3) an asset owner must be able to create a compliant presentation for each composite that it creates.
+There are three main points from this discussion:

+- 1. The only required composite(s) for an asset owner is (are) the composite(s) corresponding to the investment mandate of the total fund(s).
+(If the asset owner has more than one investment mandate, there would be more than one required composite.) - 9.
+The asset owner may choose to create additional composites to reflect the performance of portfolio(s) included in the total fund that reflect individual strategies or asset classes, but doing so is not required.

+10. The asset owner must be able to create a compliant presentation for each composite that it creates.

-Interpretations regarding composite construction for asset owners are indicated in the section below.
-Remember that, for the purposes of this Guidance Statement, the term "portfolio" is typically an account representing one of the strategies in or components of the asset owner's total fund, rather than a client account.
+Interpretations regarding composite construction for asset owners are indicated in the following sections.
+Remember that for the purposes of this Guidance Statement, the term "portfolio" is typically an account representing one of the strategies in or components of the asset owner's total fund, rather than a client account.
 This difference should be taken into consideration when applying Section 3 of the GIPS standards to an asset owner.